Directory Search Results

 MFA Photography, Video and Related Media - School of Visual Arts, NYC

 Has received artist grants from the Experimental Television Center (New York), Bronx Council of the Arts, and Dallas Museum of Art.
-Her work has been exhibited and broadcast throughout the U.S.

 The most important decision we make is whether we believe we live in a friendly or hostile universe.